AtomicGaryBusey/AzureForensics/README.md

 ### Windows-Specific Forensic Artifacts
 [FORENSIC ARTIFACTS: Attacker Source IP Identification With IPsec Audit Events](https://github.com/AtomicGaryBusey/AzureForensics/blob/master/FORENSIC%20ARTIFACTS%20-%20Attacker%20Source%20IP%20Identification%20With%20IPsec%20Audit%20Events.md)

+### Azure Information Summaries for Investigations and Hunting
+[Azure Service Endpoints](https://github.com/AtomicGaryBusey/AzureForensics/blob/master/Azure%20Endpoints.md) - these may help you in your reviews of firewall logs, DNS logs, local browser artifacts, and more to determine the origin of a file, what an application may have been communicating with, or to diff against to identify potential phishing or abuse of lookalike domains.

+[Azure Resource Provider List](https://github.com/AtomicGaryBusey/AzureForensics/blob/master/Azure%20Resource%20Provider%20List.txt) - these are good to reference against the [Azure Service Endpoints](https://github.com/AtomicGaryBusey/AzureForensics/blob/master/Azure%20Endpoints.md) file so we can be on the same page about which endpoint corresponds to which Resource Provider in Azure.
+This is critical because you'll see the Resource Provider full names in most portal.azure.com URLs on your network.

 ### Windows Event ID Info
 These are not just a regurgitation of the usual documentation found online.
 There's actual context here.